 And finally, the timer remembers the last time you used, so if you’re always timing a pot of steeping tea, say, for 4 minutes exactly, then the timer will always be ready to roll at 4 minutes, whenever you enter Control Center.

 Like much of iOS 11, the new Timer widget shows that as much thought has gone into improving the small, everyday features as has gone into the huge new banner features like drag-and-drop.
-It’s still way too glitchy to use full time unless you have to, but you’re going to love iOS 11 when it launches.
+Even the timer widget is something to get (mildly) excited about.